csabaiBio/RBD-AlphaFold2-structures-and-phenotypic-information/README.md

 # RBD-AlphaFold2-structures-and-phenotypic-information

-## This repository is provded alongside AlphaFold2 data found at:
+## This repository is provided alongside AlphaFold2 data found at:
 ### https://figshare.com/projects/SARS-CoV-2_RBD_single_mutant_AlphaFold2_structures/150089

-#### The scripts are presented to reproduce all reasults in the paper titled: "SARS-CoV-2 RBD deep mutational AlphaFold2 structures carry phenotypic information"
+#### The scripts are presented to reproduce all results in the paper titled: "SARS-CoV-2 RBD deep mutational AlphaFold2 structures carry phenotypic information"

 ![Superposition of single mutants](./reasults_figs/fig2b_ribbons.png)

 # Getting started.
 ## Download and unzip the data running (for linux/mac).